Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 in a presentation (see Section 7.3.6 of [[!MPEGCMAF]]).

-Note that as defined in [[!MPEGCMAF]], that different CMAF Tracks have the same starting time sharing an implicit timeline.
+Note that as defined in [[!MPEGCMAF]], that different CMAF tracks have the same starting time sharing an implicit timeline.
 A stream becoming available from a different source needs to be synchronized and time-aligned with other streams.